 Soda and Juice

 Soda and juice have lots of calories and added sugars.
 So, yes, they may help keep you hydrated.
 But I wouldn’t consider them a part of a healthy lifestyle by any means.
 The point of drinking water is not JUST to stay hydrated.
 It’s also to replace the high-calorie drinks we consume with non-caloric water and to lower our sugar intake.
-We’re going to get to sugar in another baby step coming up.
-But sugar can cause so many problems, especially when it is in a drink without any fiber with it to help regulate our blood sugar.
+Sugar can cause so many problems, especially when it is in a drink without any fiber with it to help regulate our blood sugar.

 Also, I don’t know about you, but I’d rather get my calories from food that fills me up and sustains me til my next meal, rather than drinks.
 If you’re goal is weight loss, you’ll should see a lot of results by switching to drinking water instead of soda or juice.
 I’ve never been a super big soda drinker, but I remember when I cut out the soda I was drinking, I saw weight loss and less bloating right away.
 If you’re a big soda drinker, it can be hard to switch to just drinking water.
 Sugar is addicting!
 Start small and switch one drink a day.